The way employees learn at work is rapidly changing.

 Peer learning in the onboarding process can help new employees feel comfortable asking questions they don’t want to discuss with their manager.

 Employees don’t have to be in the office to benefit from peer learning.
 There are a variety of ways to bring remote collaboration to your team's learning.
-Video mentorship is an effective way to connect employees together for one-on-one meetings or group mentoring.
-There are several types of mentoring programs remote workplaces can leverage.
+There are several mentor models remote workplaces can leverage, such as one-on-one meetings or group mentoring.

 Remote mentoring can be a great tool to help combat feelings of disconnect and isolation that come with working from home.
 It helps with employee engagement and helps them connect with team members on different teams they may not connect with as regularly.

 Peer learning helps employees take ownership of their career path and development.
-It creates more independence in staff, allowing them to direct their development.
 By connecting more with their colleagues they’ll gain a broader perspective on different career paths.
 In turn, they may find new opportunities and set new goals for their careers.

 Using a peer-to-peer learning approach to employee development can help companies quickly respond and fill experience gaps.
 Organizations can struggle with abrupt skill loss if a senior employee quits or retires.
 Encouraging employees to learn from each other is an excellent way to overcome skill shortages and experience gaps.